-Subscriptions
+IT Subscriptions

-As of June 30, 2023, TMFPD has two subscription-based information technology arrangements as follows:
+As of June 30, 2024, TMFPD has subscription-based information technology arrangements as follows:

-TMFPD has an agreement for human resources software that has an initial subscription asset of \$59,945 and an initial subscription liability of \$51,945.
-TMFPD is required to make principal and interest payments of \$27,158 for the year ended June 30, 2023.
-TMFPD used a discount rate of 1.53%, based on TMFPD's construction borrowing rate at subscription agreement date.
-The subscription agreement commenced on February 28, 2021, for a term of three years.
+TMFPD has an agreement for human resources software that was extended for an additional 3 years.
+The increase in the subscription asset is \$83,225 and an increase in the subscription liability of \$80,525.
+TMFPD is required to make principal and interest payments of \$11,701 for the year ended June 30, 2024.
+TMFPD used a discount rate of 4.27%, based on TMFPD's terms in the agreement.
+The subscription agreement commenced on February 25, 2024 and will end on June 30, 2026.